 The F 200 Imagination embodies the thoroughgoing networking of electronic systems.
 One result is its advanced driving dynamics control.
 The electronics recognize the driver’s commands as requests for a certain driving state — accelerate, brake, steer, reverse — and decide in a flash how to comply with the commands in the best and safest manner.
 This is situational in nature because the computer utilizes the information of various sensors which tell it the road speed, wheel revolutions, engine revolutions, road condition and body motions.
 Based on this data, the computer decides, for example, how sharply the wheels should be angled during cornering or what engine speed is appropriate for driving on a wet road.

 The system is interlinked with the Active Body Control (ABC).
 Even when the going gets risky, the electronics keep the car safely on course through lightning-fast intervention in steering, braking, engine or transmission management and chassis control.
 The driver can fully utilize the technical capabilities of his car without transgressing the physical limits — a genuine advantage for safety.
-The electronically controlled rear spoiler system of the
+The electronically controlled rear spoiler system of the F 200 Imagination also assists him at this, setting itself upright in a flash and acting as a drag for better deceleration when an emergency braking situation is detected.

 The F 200 Imagination research car presents further innovative technology.
 For example, the headlights featuring variable light distribution: Six individual reflectors in each module, each with a separate bulb, are switched on and off depending on situation and speed in order to provide optimal light for driving at all times without blinding oncoming traffic.
 In curves, the light follows the wheel angle set by the driver, enhancing safety for night-time driving.
 At high speeds on superhighways an additional spot reflector is engaged to better illuminate the roadway far ahead.
 Innovations at the rear end too: the very compact taillight unit incorporates nine separate functions.
 The inconspicuous turn signal is a slender, arched neon tube distinguished by high luminous power and long life.

 Instead of conventional rearview mirrors the experts employ a video system with five permanently installed minicameras.
-Four of them are discreetly concealed in the roof frame struts on each side of the car and, out on the road, constantly have an eye on the areas next to and behind the
+Four of them are discreetly concealed in the roof frame struts on each side of the car and, out on the road, constantly have an eye on the areas next to and behind the F 200 Imagination.
+The fifth camera is in the rear bumper and automatically switches on when the vehicle backs up.
+The images appear on various monitors in the vehicle interior where the conventional mirrors otherwise would be located.

 In the sum of its characteristics, the F 200 Imagination is a pioneering research vehicle, particularly its electronics, which enable new concepts and will play a bigger role in future cars.
 Of course, they must be subjected to intensive testing before they go into production.
-The
+The F 200 Imagination played an important part in this and was forerunner of a Mercedes-Benz SL of the R 129 series that was equipped with electronic steering and sidesticks for test purposes in 1998 and thoroughly road-tested.

 Some of the findings: steering, braking and accelerating using a sidestick do require one to learn to think differently, but open up new dimensions in respect of driving dynamics, ride comfort and handling safety.
 The steering ratio and steering forces can be made variable and adapted to the particular situation — differently for parking than for negotiating a fast curve.
 To brake, the foot no longer has to be moved from the gas pedal to the brake pedal, so that the driver can respond more quickly.